Introduction

 Second, We Will Examine Mobile Software

-tastytrade has two apps. tastylive is for education and live market news.
-The main app is for trading and has useful tools.
-We found bracket orders (take profit and stop loss), and four trade types (market, limit, stop, stop limit).
-It is easy to use, has option spreads, but charting is basic and has no tools.
+tastytrade has two mobile apps.
+The tastylive app is for education and live market news.
+The main app is for trading, and there are some decent tools on it.
+We found bracket orders (take profit and stop loss) plus 4 basic trade types (market, limit, stop, and stop limit).
+While the platform is fairly easy to use and has integrated option spreads, charting is on a very low level with no tools.

 Winner: Pretty even